-Once you get the Tone Stack Calculator running click on the Tone Stack Calculator's "Fender" tab at upper left.
+After installing the Tone Stack Calculator, click on the Tone Stack Calculator's "Fender" tab at upper left.
 By setting the Mid slider (bottom left) to 68% you get 6800 ohms to equal the Deluxe Reverb's fixed 6800 ohm Mid resistor.
 You can double-click any component in the tone stack schematic to change its value so it's easy to see what happens to the control movements when you change the 100k slope resistor to 56k or adjust the value of the Mid resistor.
 The frequency response graph on the right will change as you alter component values or move the Bass and Treble pot sliders (at bottom left).
 Just playing with the pot sliders and watching the graph will tell you a lot about the interactive nature of the TMB (treble mid bass) tone stack.
 The Tone Stack Calculator is a very cool tool.

 Tone Stack Bypass or "Raw Switch"